Earth Notes: Octopus Heat-pump Journey

 Via quote and survey and negotiation to install? #heatPump #DHW #spaceHeat

 Our old non-condensing gas combi was struggling, and was needing repeated expensive repairs.
 And I am doing PhD research on decarbonising home heating.
-So I am working through the process of getting an ASHP installed.
-Failure would be an interesting data point also.
+So I worked through the long process of getting an ASHP installed.
+Failure would have been be an interesting data point also.

 See the lead-up to this and our Combi replacement dilemma.